What To Do On The Drive From Dublin To Galway

 I would also recommend having a delicious dinner at The Ardilaun Hotel*or staying there as an alternative to an Airbnb, especially if you like it a bit more luxurious!

-Dublin’s drive to Galway brought a bunch of new experiences (historical facts and ancient ruins of Clonmacnoise).
+Driving to Galway brought many new experiences (historical facts and ancient ruins of Clonmacnoise).
 And in the end, I got myself a delicious dinner in Galway.
-It was an amazing adventure and an excellent start to my road trip through Ireland!
+It was a fantastic adventure and an excellent start to my road trip through Ireland!

 Pin me for later